 If symptoms or the physical exam suggests the cancer might have come back, imaging tests (such as CT scans or ultrasounds), a CA 125 blood test, and/or biopsies may be done.
 Studies of many women with endometrial cancer show that if no symptoms or physical exam changes are present, routine blood tests and imaging tests aren't needed.

 Talk with your doctor about developing a survivorship care plan for you.
 This plan might include:

 Even after treatment, it’s very important to keep health insurance.
 Tests and doctor visits cost a lot, and even though no one wants to think of their cancer coming back, this could happen.

 At some point after your cancer treatment, you might find yourself seeing a new doctor who doesn’t know about your medical history.
 It’s important to keep copies of your medical records to give your new doctor the details of your diagnosis and treatment.
 Learn more in Keeping Copies of Important Medical Records.

-People who’ve had endometrial cancer can still get other cancers, although most don’t get cancer again.
-Endometrial cancer survivors are at risk for getting some other types of cancer.
+People who’ve had endometrial cancer can still get other cancers.
+In fact, endometrial cancer survivors are at risk for getting certain other types of cancer.
 Learn more in Second Cancers After Endometrial Cancer.